 Instructions

-2. In a large mixing bowl, combine the chopped lettuce, cucumber, tomatoes, green onions with the sliced radish and parsley.
+• Combine the vegetables: In a large mixing bowl, combine the chopped lettuce, cucumber, tomatoes, green onions, radish, parsley, and mint, if you're using it.

-3. To make the dressing, in a small bowl, whisk together the lemon or lime juice, olive oil, pomegranate molasses (if using), salt, pepper and spices.
+• Make the dressing: In a small bowl, whisk together lemon juice, olive oil, pomegranate molasses (if using), a pinch of salt and pepper, sumac, cinnamon, and allspice.

 Notes

-• Variations: fattoush salad dressing often includes pomegranate molasses.
-If that’s available to you, add 1 to 2 teaspoons to the dressing, it really does make it extra special.
+• Variations: Fattoush salad dressing often includes pomegranate molasses.
+If that’s available to you, add 1 Tablespoon to the dressing, it really does make it extra special.
 For the salad, you can also add more herbs or other greens such as arugula (not traditional to fattoush but wonderful!)

 • To bake the pita chips instead, follow baking instructions in my homemade pita chip recipe and season with kosher salt and sumac when ready.